OpenDSA/OpenDSA/RST/en/SearchStruct/SkipList.rst

    :tag: SkipNode

 The skip list object includes data member ``level`` that stores the highest level for any node currently in the skip list.
-The The skip list stores a header node named ``head`` with ``level+1`` pointers where the head level is initially 0 and the level is set to -1 for the empty list.
+The skip list stores a header node named ``head`` with ``level+1`` pointers where the head level is initially 0 and the level is set to -1 for the empty list.
 The start of the SkipList class follows: